Long John Nebel: Pranks

-Nebel was not above a few pranks, all in the name of showmanship and ratings: on one occasion, for example, he colluded with a friend to offer testimony supporting a guest's claims of astral projection.
+Nebel was not above a few pranks, all in the name of showmanship and ratings: On one occasion, for example, he colluded with a friend to offer testimony supporting a guest's claims of astral projection.

 Nebel spent weeks on his show developing a tale for his audience that the Empire State Building was rotated on giant ball bearings in the wee hours of the morning.
 At first Nebel said the motion was almost imperceptible.
 As the prank developed over time, Nebel began telling callers that if they visited the Empire State Building very late at night, they would find the shops at ground level had switched location to the block around the corner.

 Nebel also was fond of telling his audience that the finest candle wicks were grown on "wick farms" located in the Midwest.

-The fact that Nebel's second wife, Candy Jones claimed to have been the subject of CIA experiments in mind-control was discounted as a prank by those who pointed out his history of promoting hoaxes.
+The fact that Nebel's second wife, Candy Jones claimed to have been the subject of Central Intelligence Agency experiments in mind-control was discounted as a prank by those who pointed out his history of promoting hoaxes.
 Nebel, on the other hand, said that he believed what Jones had revealed to him under hypnosis, and never believed that her story was false in any way.

 Influence

-Jackie Gleason wrote in his introduction to Bain's biography of Nebel: "Why is [Nebel] so strangely entertaining?... because the best entertainment is entertainment that opens your mind and tells you the world is bigger than you thought it was."
+Jackie Gleason wrote in his introduction to Bain's biography of Nebel: "Why is [Nebel] so strangely entertaining? ... because the best entertainment is entertainment that opens your mind and tells you the world is bigger than you thought it was."

 Radio historian Michael C. Keith wrote: "Few people before or since have brought to all-night radio the kind of ingenuity, originality and variety that Nebel did.
-He represents one of post-World War II radio's creative high points and another example of the special nature of overnight programming...
+He represents one of post-World War II radio's creative high points and another example of the special nature of overnight programming ...
 He would come to be regarded as one of after-hours radio's true pioneers."

-Nebel was a formative influence on talk radio: Donald Bain noted that in the early 1970s: "Fledgling (radio) announcers at broadcasting schools around the country were played tapes of Nebel shows as part of their course study."
+Nebel was a formative influence on talk radio: Donald Bain noted that in the early 1970s, "Fledgling (radio) announcers at broadcasting schools around the country were played tapes of Nebel shows as part of their course study."
 Recordings of Nebel's shows have circulated among fans of esoterica for decades.

 Nebel's format paved the way for later radio hosts, including Art Bell, George Noory of Coast to Coast AM, Hilly Rose, Jeff Rense, and Clyde Lewis, all of whom have broadcast shows on paranormal topics.
-Colin Bennett called Nebel the Art Bell of his era.
+English actor Colin Bennett called Nebel the Art Bell of his era.